15 Best Things to Do in South Windsor (CT)

 The Shoppes At Buckland Hills

-Part of the same enormous retail enclave, The Shoppes at Buckland Hills is a sizeable mall with almost 150 tenants.
+Part of the same enormous retail enclave, The Shoppes at Buckland Hills is a sizable mall with almost 150 tenants.

-Among these are stalwarts like Foot Locker, JCPenney, Barnes & Noble, Gamestop, H&M, Victoria’s Secret and Dick’s Sporting Goods.
+Among these are stalwarts like Foot Locker, JCPenney, Barnes & Noble, Forever 21, Gamestop, H&M, Victoria’s Secret and Dick’s Sporting Goods.

-For food, there are dozens of chains, both in the mall and on the lots around, from Red Robin to Taco Bell, Five Guys, Olive Garden, Chili’s and Friendly’s.
+For food, there are dozens of chains, both in the mall and on the lots around.
+I counted Red Robin to Taco Bell, Five Guys, Olive Garden, Chili’s and Friendly’s.

-Right across the I-84 is Cinemark’s Buckland Hills 18 and IMAX, and if you’re up for some live comedy, Hartford Funny Bone has a street-level entrance at the mall.
+Right across I-84 is Cinemark’s Buckland Hills 18 XD and IMAX.
+Meanwhile if you’re up for some live comedy, Hartford Funny Bone has a street-level entrance at the mall.

 12. South Windsor Arena